Disclaimer

 Ask your question via avv@plantsandflowersfoundationholland.org.

-This FAQ is intended solely for informational purposes and does not constitute professional advice.
-Although Plants & Flowers Foundation Holland exercises care in compiling and maintaining the FAQ, and uses sources considered reliable, Plants & Flowers Foundation Holland cannot guarantee the accuracy, completeness, or timeliness of the information provided.
+This FAQ is intended solely for informational purposes and cannot be considered professional advice.
+Although Plants & Flowers Foundation Holland exercises care in compiling and maintaining the FAQ, using sources deemed reliable, Plants & Flowers Foundation Holland cannot provide guarantees regarding the accuracy, completeness, or timeliness of the information provided.
 Plants & Flowers Foundation Holland accepts no liability for any errors or damages resulting from the use of the information provided.
 The use of this information is entirely at your own risk.